structurizr/dotnet/README.md

 # Structurizr for .NET

-This GitHub repository is a client library for the [Structurizr cloud service and on-premises installation](https://structurizr.com) .
-This .NET library isn't as well supported as the original Java version, and some newer features are missing.
+This repo is a port of the [Structurizr for Java library](https://github.com/structurizr/java) but has drifted out of sync, and some newer features are missing.
+I will continue to support the Java-based Structurizr tooling but, due to time constraints, I will no longer be making updates to this codebase or releases via NuGet.
+The code remains open source, so you are welcome to fork the repo and make your own releases.

-Unless you are planning to use .NET code to generate parts of your software architecture model, the [Structurizr DSL](https://github.com/structurizr/dsl) is the recommended tooling for authoring Structurizr workspaces, while the [Structurizr CLI](https://github.com/structurizr/cli) can be used to push/pull workspaces and export views to PlantUML, Mermaid, etc.
+Unless you are planning to use .NET code to generate parts of your software architecture model, the [Structurizr DSL](https://docs.structurizr.com/dsl) is the recommended tooling for authoring Structurizr workspaces.

 ## A quick example